abraunegg/onedrive/docs/client-architecture.md

 If the current online state cannot safely be replaced by the original local modified file, the local content is preserved before the client proceeds with conflict resolution.

 ### Local-first conflict handling with `--resync`

+**Operating mode:** `onedrive --sync --local-first --resync`.

+**Example scenario:** local files are examined first, but the previous database baseline has just been deleted by `--resync`.
+A local file and an online file occupy the same logical pathname but contain different data.

+**Expected outcome:** identical local and online bytes can be rebound to the rebuilt DB without preservation.
+When the bytes differ, however, there is no historical DB state with which to prove which side changed after the previous successful synchronisation.
+The client must therefore evaluate the current local and online state conservatively.
+If the online version remains canonical, the differing local version is preserved as `safeBackup` before the online content is applied locally in bidirectional mode.
+If policy selects the local version for upload, it is processed as modified content instead.

 ![Local First Conflict Handling with resync](./puml/conflict_handling_local-first_resync.png)